-Discussion, investigation, and analysis of trends, operations, and practices related to students' career objective and training station work and assignment.
-Work experience in distributive occupation leading to mid-management level position; trainee spends minimum 15 hours weekly onthe-job.
-Students must sign up concurrently for Work Experience, Bus 99C.
+Bus 120 I hour lecture, 9 hours lab weekly Discussion, investigation, and analysis of trends, operations, and practices related to students' career objective and training station work and assignment.
+Students will be placed in management training positions in a distributive occupation leading to midmanagement level positions.
+(Students who are presently in a training position may also enter the course.)
+Trainee spends minimum 9 hours weekly on-the-job.
+(2)